 The 2000s: Coffee shops, gamification and new technologies

-The new millennium brought a new ideology: office flexibility.
+The new millennium brought a new ideology: office design flexibility.
 Businesses realised that employees didn’t really need to be in the office at all, for instance, the rise of coffee shops and wireless technology freed employees from their cubicles.

 Companies also recognised that by paying more attention to staff morale, levels of productivity were likely to increase.
 Consequently, the new wave of workplace design blurred the line between work and social life.
-The office environment was gamified to create work and leisure time in one space.
-Creative companies lost their corporate facade and filled their premises with bright colours, pinball machines, and pool tables
+The office design environment was gamified to create work and leisure time in one space.
+Creative companies lost their corporate facade and filled their premises with bright colours, pinball machines, and pool tables.

 The 2010s: The office community and sustainability